Table of Contents

 With Salesforce, your entire invoicing process gets automated.
 From creating online invoices in Salesforce to sharing them with your customers, everything is streamlined.
 You also get the option to customize your invoicing process as per your most suitable needs.

-• You get complete control over your cash flow management
+• Get complete control over your cash flow management.

 Moreover, it allows you to design professional-looking templates that support your brand identity by including your company’s logo, information, and more.

-As you share an invoice with your customer through email or any other communication channel, Salesforce invoicing asks them to pay through an electronic payment method.
+As you share a Salesforce invoice with your customer through email or any other communication channel, invoicing allows you to include a direct payment link.

-A payment link is shared with the customers in the follow-up email, where they can look into the invoice details and make payment.
-This ensures that you receive your payment for the products and services you have rendered.
+Customers can view the invoice details and make a payment immediately via electronic methods.
+This ensures that you receive your payment for the products and services you have rendered, shortening the payment cycles.

-With this feature in your hands, you can dive deeper into your business data and gain a better understanding of it.
+With this feature, you can dive deeper into your business data and gain a better understanding of it.

 Salesforce invoicing is not only beneficial for you but also for your customers.
-The reminders they get help them continue their subscription without experiencing any disruption among the services they are leveraging.
+Automated reminders ensure customers don’t miss payments, helping them continue their subscription without service disruptions.

 This invoice creation process:

-This integration helps you gain a complete view of the financial health of your business.
-With this, you can easily transfer all your invoices, payments, and other financial data to your ERP system.
+Salesforce invoicing and ERP integration help you gain a complete view of the financial health of your business.
+You can easily transfer all your invoices, payments, and other financial data to your ERP system.
 Therefore, making it your trustworthy source for general ledger and financial reporting.
 With automation in your hands, duplicate entries are eliminated, and you can ensure data accuracy.

 One such versatile application is ChargeOn.
 It offers:

-• Supports multiple payment methods, such as credit/debit cards, bank transfers (ACH), wallets, UPI, or even Buy Now Pay Later (BNPL) options, depending on gateway support.
-This flexibility increases conversion rates and reduces payment friction.
+• Supports multiple payment methods, such as credit/debit cards, bank transfers (ACH), wallets, UPI, or even Buy Now Pay Later (BNPL) options.

-• Improved security and governance through tokenization (where sensitive card/payment data is replaced with a secure token) and multi-factor authentication for payment authorization, and PCI DSS-compliant processes.
-This substantially reduces the risk of data breaches, ensures compliance, and bolsters customer trust beyond Salesforce’s default payment security protocols.
+• Improved security and governance through tokenization (where sensitive card/payment data is replaced with a secure token) and multi-factor authentication for payment authorization.

 Struggling with invoicing limitations in Salesforce?
 CTA